eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * A blocked user **can** link to your tweets — however, rather than an embedded quote, their tweet will have a gray "this tweet is unavailable" box attached.
 This effect is retroactive.
 However (I think?), if a quoted tweet can't be shown, the _link_ to the tweet is left visible, so people can still click it to view the tweet manually.

 * Muting has two different effects.
 If you mute someone you're _following_, their tweets won't appear in your timeline, but you'll still get notifications from them.
 This can be useful if you set your phone to only buzz on notifications from people you follow.
 If you mute someone you're _not following_, nothing they do will send you notifications.
 Either way, their tweets will still be visible in threads and search results.

+* Relatedly, if you follow someone who's a little eager with the retweeting, you can turn off just their retweets.
+It's in the menu on their profile.

 * It's trivial to tell whether someone's blocked you, since their profile will tell you.
 However, it's _impossible_ to know for sure if someone has muted you or is just manually ignoring you, since being muted doesn't actually prevent you from doing anything.